Seasides-india/2022/content/sessions/container_security.md

 **Sartaj(@Sartaj2103)** is a Microsoft Certified Trainer and Azure Security Specialist with 10+ years of experience as a developer, pentester, CTF player, and security adviser.
 He is really enthusiastic about information security.
 He has been associated with Nullcon, Defcon Blue Team Village, Winja.
 Sartaj has also given sessions at the OWASP Hyderabad Chapter and the Null Hyderabad Chapter.

+**Karthik Palnati** has ten years of working experience in Red Team, Vulnerability Assessment and internal and external Penetration Testing assignments.
+He holds security certifications that include CRTP and OSCP.
+He has formerly worked with Defence Research & Development Organisation, contributing to the security of the Ministry of Defence's web applications and assisting in cyber deterrence.
+NCIIPC recognized my efforts and dedication to reporting security flaws in various government websites.
+He has also participated in many Capture the flag and Bug Bounty programs.

 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1l0JWU9j-t_i0xJDF6NK7SPQoevcGx_ijkmsMoyvmxPk">Register</a>